 As individuals, businesses and organizations thrive to attain international relevance or influence, these improvements are good notwithstanding, we shouldn’t lower our commonly held standards of acceptable behaviors in the midst of these ephemeral attributes.
 The next generation will have us to answer to the decay but unfortunately, we may have lost every control.
 This is the time to change things for good and it must begin on a personal level.

-- Discover your purpose (I wrote about discovering life purpose here)
+- Discover the reason or your purpose on earth (I wrote about it here)

-- Create personal values (I summarized my values here)
+- Create a morally strong personal values (I summarized my values here)

 - Live a deliberate life (I wrote about living deliberately here)